Improved Decision Rule Approximations for Multi-Stage Robust Optimization via Copositive Programming: Introduction

 Conservative approximations for MSRO can be derived in \emph{linear decision rules}, where we restrict the adaptive decisions to affine functions in the uncertain parameters.
 Popularized by Ben-Tal et al.~\cite{Ben-Tal.Goryashko.Guslitzer.Nemirovski.2004}, linear decision rules have found successful applications in various areas of decision-making problems under uncertainty~\cite{Atamturk.Zhang2007,Ben-Tal.Golany.Nemirovski.Vial.2005, Calafiore2008,Chen.Sim.Sun.2007,Chen.Sim.Peng.Zhang.2008,Gounaris.Wiesemann.Floudas.2013, Rocha.Kuhn.2012} as they are simple yet reasonable to implement in practice.
 Moreover, linear decision rules are optimal for some instances of MSRO~\cite{Bertsimas.Goyal.2012,Iancu.Sharma.Sviridenko.2013}, linear quadratic optimal control~\cite{Anderson.Mooore.2007}, and robust vehicle routing~\cite{Gounaris.Wiesemann.Floudas.2013} problems.
 The resulting optimization problems, however, are tractable only under the restrictive setting of \emph{fixed recourse}, i.e., when the adaptive decisions are not multiplied with the uncertain parameters in the problem's formulation.
 Many decision-making problems under uncertainty such as portfolio optimization~\cite{Ben-Tal.Margalit.Nemirovski.2000,Dantzig.Infanger.1993,Rocha.Kuhn.2012}, energy systems operation planning~\cite{Georghiou.Wiesemann.Kuhn.2015-2,Martins.2013}, inventory planning~\cite{Bertsimas.Georghiou.2018}, etc.~do not satisfy the fixed recourse assumption.
 For these problem instances, the linear decision rule approximation is NP-hard already in a two-stage setting~\cite{Ben-Tal.Goryashko.Guslitzer.Nemirovski.2004,Guslitser.2002}.

-The basic linear decision rules have been extended to truncated linear~\cite{See.Sim.2010}, segregated linear~\cite{Chen.Sim.Peng.Zhang.2008,Chen.Zhang.2009, Goh.Sim.2010}, and piecewise linear~\cite{Ben-Tal.El-Housni.Goyal.2018, Georghiou.Wiesemann.Kuhn.2015} functions in the uncertain parameters.
+The basic linear decision rules have been extended to truncated linear~\cite{See.Sim.2010}, segregated linear~\cite{Chen.Sim.Peng.Zhang.2008, Chen.Zhang.2009, Goh.Sim.2010}, and piecewise linear~\cite{Ben-Tal.El-Housni.Goyal.2018, Georghiou.Wiesemann.Kuhn.2015} functions in the uncertain parameters.
 If the MSRO problem has fixed recourse then one can formally prove that the optimal adaptive decisions are piecewise linear~\cite{Bemporad.Borrelli.Morari.2003}, which justifies the use of these enhanced approximations.
 Unfortunately, optimizing for the best piecewise linear decision rule entails solving globally a non-convex optimization problem which is inherently difficult~\cite{Ben-Tal.El-Housni.Goyal.2018,Bertsimas.Georghiou.2015}.
-If in addition some basic descriptions about the piecewise linear structure are prescribed, then one can derive tractable linear programming approximations for problem instances with fixed recourse~\cite{Georghiou.Wiesemann.Kuhn.2015}.
+If in addition some basic descriptions about the piecewise linear structure are prescribed, then one can derive tractable linear programming approximations for problem instances with fixed recourse by Georghiou et al.~\cite{Georghiou.Wiesemann.Kuhn.2015}.
+Their piecewise linear decision rule scheme is a generalization of the aforementioned methods, including the truncated linear decision rule~\cite{See.Sim.2010} and the segregated linear decision rule~\cite{Chen.Sim.Peng.Zhang.2008, Chen.Zhang.2009, Goh.Sim.2010}.